engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 - Integrations tests ([Medium Scoped Tests](./medium-scoped-tests.md)) ensure correct behavior between embedded or connected systems.
 - End-to-end tests ([Large Scoped Tests](./large-scoped-tests.md)) ensure correct behavior across the entire product.

 The nature of these tests are outlined in detail in their individual chapters.
+The scope of the tests relate to the execution time and complexity of the test environment.

 ### The testing Pyramid